mondeja/inkscape-braille-l18n-ext/README.md

 ## How to use

-Select a text that you want to convert in Braille, open this extension, chosse a locale and apply.
+Select a text that you want to convert in Braille, open this extension, choose a locale and press `Apply`.

 ## TODO